chaaanito/cabal_ep2_ep8/README.md

    docker-compose up -d --build server
    ```

-If you don't use all chanels, comment
+If you don't want to use all chanels, comment

    ```docker